Quantcast

 media.giphy.com

-I believe I've shared before that a husband I know once said to me, "Shellie, make sure that you provide peace in your home.
-Men prefer 'ugly peace' to 'pretty loud' any day."
-No, he wasn't calling me unattractive; I'm merely providing the bottom line of a very long conversation about what a lot of men desire and seemingly don't get in their intimate relationship—SOME FREAKIN' PEACE.
 While it's easy to only think of peace in the context of stillness or quiet, I feel that it's always important to look at it from the definition of shalom (the Hebrew word for peace), simply because the definitions are so vast.
-It literally means all of the following words—completeness, wholeness, health, peace, welfare, safety, soundness, tranquility, prosperity, perfectness, fullness, rest, harmony, the absence of agitation or discord.
+It literally means all of the following words—completeness, wholeness, health, peace, welfare, safety, soundness, tranquility, prosperity, perfectness, fullness, rest, harmony, and the absence of agitation or discord.

 When a woman is in "mama mode", while a good one definitely strives for moments of peace, the greater goal is training and providing healthy discipline to their child, so that they can grow up to be responsible and accountable.
 But a wife?
-Her ambition should be to be at peace with herself, for her marriage to be at peace and for her husband to feel at peace with her and their union.
-Wholeness, tranquility, prosperity, rest and harmony are what she strives for, as he does the same.
+Her ambition should be to be at peace with herself, for her marriage to be at peace, and for her husband to feel at peace with her and their union.
+Wholeness, tranquility, prosperity, rest, and harmony are what she strives for, as he does the same.

-If you and your husband can't say that this is what's happening in your household, revisiting if a part of the reason is because you're more of a "mama" than a "wife" is certainly well worth your time.
+If you and your husband can't say that this is what's happening in your household, revisiting if a part of the reason is that you're more of a "mama" than a "wife" is certainly well worth your time.

 You Immediately Got Triggered When You Saw the Title of This Article